 Butte County EMS proudly provides advanced pre-hospital care and transportation to the community.
 Butte County EMS is a joint venture between Enloe Medical Center's Emergency Services and First Responder Emergency Medical Services, Inc. Our ambulance fleet includes a bariatric ambulance outfitted with special equipment to provide comfort to patients.
 If you are having an emergency, dial 911.

 Butte County EMS is part of the medical center's STEMI Program.
 Twelve-lead electrocardiogram (ECG/EKG) machines installed in the ambulances allow paramedics to record electrical activity of the heart, then transmit that information directly to emergency department physicians so that they can prepare personnel and equipment in advance.
 Enloe Ambulance also continues to provide service to residents of Glenn and Colusa Counties 24 hours a day.

 Butte County EMS Membership Program

-Butte County EMS now offers a membership program that offers savings for those concerned about the cost of ambulance service.
+Butte County EMS Membership Program offers savings for those concerned about the cost of ambulance service.
 This prepaid specialized health care plan provides medically necessary ground ambulance transportation at no cost or reduced cost when provided by Butte County EMS, Willows Ambulance or Colusa Ambulance.
-Learn more and download the application at the Butte County EMS Membership Program webpage.